xerolinux/XeroWiki/docs/plasma.md

 ### What it is

 With the help of this script, you will be able to install **Plasma** in one of 4 methods as you can see in the image below.
 Not only that, but it will also fix **PipeWire** and **Bluetooth**.
-For more detailed info visit the **Plasma-Install Wiki** in the menu on the left...

 <p align="center">
     <img src="https://i.imgur.com/TOZNp4j.png" alt="shot">
 </p>

 This script has an option to include my repo, **Chaotic-AUR**'s & Toolkit.
-Toolkit also includes option to apply my rice.
+Toolkit also includes the option to apply my rice.
 So if you opt to include it, you do not need to get other projects/tools separately.
 It’s meant as an All-in-One solution.

 ---